Who Is This Credit Card Best For?

-This card is best for business owners who travel, but not just any traveling business owner.
+This card is best for business owners who travel, but it's not a good fit for just any traveling business owner.
 We recommend this card to business owners with excellent credit who are looking for an easy, no-fuss travel rewards program.
 There are no categories to track, and you can redeem your points whenever you want, even for travel purchases you’ve already made with your card.

 Annual fee waived the first year